-Pthread System Call Data A system call summary for the pthread; this has the same fields as the global System error information if the -s flag is specified.

-Call Summary.
-It also includes elapsed time information if the -e flag is specified and
+Pthread System Calls Summary A system call summary for the pthread; this has the same fields as the global System Call Summary.
+It also includes elapsed time information if the -e flag is specified and error information if the -s flag is specified.
+Pending System Calls Summary If the pthread was executing a system call at the end of the trace, a pending system call summary will be printed.
+This has the Accumulated Time and Supervisor Call (SVC Address) fields.

-Address) fields.
 It also includes elapsed time information if the -e flag is specified.

-Pending System Calls

-If the pthread was executing a system call at the end of the trace, a pending system call summary will be printed.
-This has the Accumulated Time and Supervisor Call (SVC global pthread Calls Summary.
+Pthread Hypervisor Calls Summary A summary of the hypervisor calls for the pthread.
+This has the same fields as the global hypervisor calls summary.
 It also includes elapsed time information if the -e flag is specified.
+Pending Hypervisor Calls Summary If the pthread was executing a hypervisor call at the end of the trace, a pending hypervisor calls summary will be printed.
+This has the Accumulated Time and Hypervisor Call fields.
+It also includes elapsed time information if the -e flag is specified.
 Pthread Calls Summary A summary of the pthread library calls for the pthread.
-This has the same fields as the

-Pending Pthread Calls

-If the pthread was executing a pthread library call at the end of the trace, a pending pthread call summary will be printed.
+This has the same fields as the global pthread Calls Summary.
+It also includes elapsed time information if the -e flag is specified.
+Pending Pthread Calls Summary If the pthread was executing a pthread library call at the end of the trace, a pending pthread call summary will be printed.
 This has the Accumulated Time and Pthread Routine fields.
 It also includes elapsed time information if the -e flag is specified.